 - Post More: I didn’t necessarily post more on my blog or social channels in order to earn more.
 Moving into 2019, I’m definitely all about working smarter and not harder, so I’ll be scaling back my posts even more.
 I really want to focus on quality over quantity, so I’ve upped my rates (for like the 17th time in a year) and will be more selective with the campaigns I work on.

 With the exception of paying photographers, the five things I did in 2018 that turned me into a six figure blogger were all implemented in June of this year, and I earned twice as much in the last six months of the year than in the first six.
 Idk about you, but to me, that’s proof that these things worked together to increase revenue!

 I hope you found this post helpful or inspirational!
 I share all this freely and transparently because I’m passionate about equipping women (especially women of color) with the tools and resources they need to pursue their dreams – whether that be blogging, entrepreneurship, or higher education.
 Not to be cliche, but if this is what you want to do, know that if I can do it, you can do it too!
-I’m not promising this will happen tomorrow, or even next year, but at least you now know that it’s possible to make money from blogging, influencing, or non traditional/creative paths, and have some actionable tips to reflect on as you begin to strategize for 2019.
+I’m not promising this will happen tomorrow, or even next year, but at least you now know that it’s possible to make money from blogging, influencing, or non traditional/creative paths, and have some actionable tips to reflect on as you begin to strategize for your own blog.